Anytime we make a new purchase, what’s the first thing we evaluate?

 While this only applies to leasing a mobile office trailer, it’s worth mentioning that the duration of your lease affects what you pay monthly.

-Like any other industry, supply and demand will be a factor when determining price.
+Like any other industry, supply and demand factors in when determining price.
 If there is less demand for a particular size trailer, you may see a price fluctuate downward to ensure that customers will quickly rent the office trailer.
-On the flip side, if a specific trailer size is scarce or in demand, you may see prices fluctuate upward.
-Rental companies consider the utilization of their fleet in the calculation of the monthly rates.
+Conversely, prices may rise if a specific trailer size is scarce or in demand.
+Rental companies consider the utilization of their fleet in calculating the monthly rates.

 A longer lease term can help avoid some of this price turbulence.
 Locking in for a six-month or a 12-month lease term will be more cost-effective than going month-to-month with your rental.